2018 Southeastern Conference football season

 The 2018 Southeastern Conference football season represents the 86th season of SEC football taking place during the 2018 NCAA Division I FBS football season.
 The season began on August 30 and will end with the SEC Championship Game, between Alabama and Georgia, on December 1.
 The SEC is a Power Five conference under the College Football Playoff format along with the Atlantic Coast Conference, the Big 12 Conference, the Big Ten Conference, and the Pac-12 Conference.
 For the 2018 season, the SEC has 14 teams divided into two divisions of seven each, named East and West.

-Background

-Previous season

-Georgia defeated Auburn 28–7 in a rematch from Week Ten in 2017 season (loss to Auburn by 40–17) for the 2017 SEC Championship Game.

-Ten SEC teams participated in bowl games.
-Mississippi State defeated Louisville 31–27 in the TaxSlayer Bowl.
-South Carolina defeated Michigan 26–19 in the Outback Bowl.
-Missouri lost to Texas 16–33 in the Texas Bowl.
-Texas A&M lost to Wake Forest 52–55 in the Belk Bowl.
-Kentucky lost to Northwestern 23–24 in the Music City Bowl.
-LSU lost to Notre Dame 17–21 in the Citrus Bowl.
-Auburn lost to UCF 27–34 in the Peach Bowl.

-Georgia defeated Oklahoma 54–48 at second overtime in the Rose Bowl semifinal game and Alabama defeated Clemson 24–6 in the Sugar Bowl semifinal game.

-Alabama defeated Georgia 26–23 at overtime in the CFP National Championship game.